chrispalazzolo/DevProjectBuilder/README.md

 Would like TODOs
 ----------------
 - The ability to save multiple defaults files.
+- The ability to pass args in the command line to quickly create projects
 - Make it more generalized development and not so C/C++ focused.
 - User specified file templates for generated project files.
 - Multi-Platform (MacOS and Linux)